-Many high-net-worth couples may want to finalize their divorce agreements this year to preserve some important financial options.
+Many high-net-worth couples may want to finalize their divorce agreements before the new tax law takes effect to preserve some important financial options.

 By Heather L. Locus, Wealth Manager